kofny/easypwd/README.md

 ### usage

-- positional: the only argument represents the frequency list file
+- positional: the first argument represents the frequency list file
+- -f: the minimal frequency used to fit PDF-Zipf model